qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_form_handling.rst

     form.add(new qx.ui.form.TextField(), "Email", qx.util.Validate.email());
     form.add(new qx.ui.form.TextField(), "Phone");

-After adding the second group header, you see the textfield for the email, which uses a predefined email validator from the framework.
-The phone numer does not get any validator at all.
+After adding the second group header, you'll see the text field for the email address, which uses a predefined email validator from the framework.
+The phone number does not get any validator at all.
 The last missing thing are the buttons.
-First add the save button.
+First, add the save button.

 ::